Federica from A Stroll Around The World shares the Sri Lanka trip cost including prices of accommodation, food, transport, and attractions.

 However, in the cultural triangle, you can find mid-range rooms for $35 per night or even a bed in a dormitory for $5 or 7 per night.
 The price doesn’t vary in the area of the Central Highlands or near Ella.

-In Nuwara Eliya, in the heart of the tea plantation area, you can find mid-range room at $35-70 per night or guest rooms for backpackers at $12-20 per night.
+In Nuwara Eliya, in the heart of the tea plantation area, you can find mid-range rooms at $35-70 per night or guest rooms for backpackers at $12-20 per night.

 During our days in Sri Lanka, we dined every night in our hotels spending on average $40 per meal for two.